ualter/aws-bastion-site/README.md

      ```
     - ***Hint***: in case a value is configured in the file, and if still you don't want to use this or ANY other profile (empty), use the parameter: `-p ""` without have to change the configuration file, then the next step will be chosen.

-3. Use AWS Session available in Environment Variable O.S.

 4. USe the AWS default profile

 ---